blackducksoftware/opssight-connector/install/hub/README.md

 #### External DB 'quick start' script:

 Clone this repository , and cd to `install/hub` to run these commands, so the files are local !
+Also make sure you can write to tmpfs if running this script.

 ```
 #start quickstart-external